StefanoIncardone/kaylang/IDEAS.md

 }

 # this would result in a type size mismatch, or in some other constrait (need to be defined) being broken
-struct RGBA like u8 {
+struct Rgba like u8 {
     r: u8,
     g: u8,
     b: u8,